-The main subject areas contributing to this area of experience are Art, DT, Music, Drama and Dance (within PE curriculum).
+The main subject areas contributing to this area of experience are English, Art, DT, Music, Drama and Dance (within PE curriculum).
 Pupils are encouraged to think and react creatively to the many stimuli that arise within lessons.
 In Year 6, pupils are involved in Enterprise, an entrepreneurial scheme.
 Extra experiences are provided through visiting artists, theatre trips, in-house music and theatrical events and library facilities.
-LAMDA lessons supplement the drama experience.